SageCreations/gather-upload-poster-script/README.md

   };
   ```
   - then npm install
-- A CSV file that is compliant with the section below or test.csv examples.
+- A CSV file that is compliant with the section below.
   - You can make a google spreadsheet and then download as csv file - easiest way
 - User needs to go to each object they want data uploaded to and put a corresponding ID number in the "Preview Message" spot in gathertown.
 (SUBJECT TO CHANGE.)